jakecleary/wp-boilerplate/assets/img/README.md

 * Append logos with `lg_`
 * Append slides with `sl_`

+All files names should be written in camelCase, with the first letter being lowercase.

 ##Sprites

 Sprites will actually be folders containing individual images for each sprite